-COLLIER COUNTY, Fla. -- People in Southwest Florida who are still recovering from Hurricane Irma will have several chances to get help this week, beginning Wednesday in Naples.
+LEE COUNTY, Fla. -- People in Southwest Florida who are still recovering from Hurricane Irma will have several chances to get help this week, including Thursday in Lehigh Acres.

-For those who can't make it to Naples Wednesday, there will be a recovery center open in Lehigh Acres on Thursday at the Lee County Veterans Park Rec Center, and then in Immokalee on Friday at RCMA Immokalee Community School.
+For those who can't make it to Lehigh Acres Thursday, there will be a recovery center open in Immokalee on Friday at RCMA Immokalee Community School.

 Confirmed participating organizations, companies, and federal and state agencies:

 - U.S. Small Business Administration (SBA)